Farewell to Paradise

 Farewell to Paradise (1973) is the fourth album by Emitt Rhodes.
 An eclectic mixture of rock, pop, jazz-funk and soul.
 Due to the pressure of his record label suing him for his failure to complete his contract for 6 albums in 3 years, many of the songs exhibit more somber, gloomy tones than Rhodes' previous albums.

-"Those That Die" is the B-side of "Tame The Lion" single, a furious anti-war song.
+"Those That Die" is derived from "Tame The Lion", a furious anti-war song that was issued as a single in July 1972.
 "Tame the Lion" has a fast tempo, and "Those That Die" uses part of the lyrics from the bridge of "Tame the Lion", but at a slow tempo and chords from a minor key.

-The initial pressings of this album were mispressed and featured the audio from the unreleased album by Toronto band Dixie Rumproast - Well Done.
-Many of them are still in circulation.
+The initial pressings of this album were mispressed and featured the audio from Well Done, an unreleased album by the Toronto band Dixie Rumproast (which finally saw release in 2020).
+Some of these are still in circulation.